 Children and Cell Phones: Weighing the Risks and Benefits

-We live in a world full of technology and, for many of us, our children understand it better than we do.
-Parents may feel pressured by their children to provide them with a cell phone at an early age, but aren’t sure when children are actually ready for this responsibility.
+We live in a world full of technology and often our children understand it better than we do.
+Parents may feel pressured by their children to provide them with a cell phone at an early age but aren’t sure when children are ready for this responsibility.

 In short, there is no good answer to that question.
-Many parents will begin to think about providing their child with a phone during the middle school years, when kids are more likely to be involved in after school activities and more likely to be home alone.
-According to a Nielsen report released in February 2017, approximately 45 percent of U.S. children between the ages of 10-12 had their own smartphone with a service plan.
+Many parents begin thinking about providing their child with a phone during the middle school years, when kids are more likely to be involved in after school activities and more likely to be home alone.
+Common Sense Media suggests that 42 percent of kids have a phone by age 10.
+That increases to 91 percent by age 14.
+Current research suggests waiting as long as possible, until at least age 13, to minimize risk.
+Wait Until 8th is an online network empowering parents to stick together and delay giving their children a phone.

 Explore the Risks

-What about the impact on health?
-The American Academy of Pediatrics (AAP) released information about exposure to radiation from cell phone usage.
-Risks of media in general include obesity (due to sedentary screen time), decreased sleep and distractibility contributing to poorer academic performance (because YouTube is more interesting than math).
+What about the impact on physical and mental health?
+Risks of electronic media in general include obesity (due to sedentary screen time), decreased sleep and distractibility contributing to poorer academic performance (because YouTube is more interesting than math).
+Social media usage has been linked to increased anxiety and depression in teens with many experts suggesting waiting until at least age 16 before allowing access to social media.

 What can go wrong socially?
 Thinking about your child’s maturity level and ability to recognize social cues is important.